-In examining the client retention or ‘attendance’ problem, the Henry Schein research also looked at some of the operational challenges that practices face in retaining clients.
+In examining the client retention or ‘attendance’ problem, our research also looked at some of the operational challenges that practices face in retaining clients.
 While practice owners may not be able to single-handedly influence large factors like the economy, they can address the way in which they run their practice.

 A consistent theme was found in the surveys: Many practices do not have a clear strategy for monitoring and assessing client retention.
 A key statistic from the research, for example, was the finding that 45% of practices don’t measure Key Performance Indicators (KPIs) at all (including reminder statistics).
 Similarly, when asked how many reminders they sent out a month, 14% of 336 practices said they don’t know how many reminders they send out monthly, and the same percentage indicated they don’t monitor recall effectiveness at all.

 In another telling statistic, 44% only send one appointment reminder, regardless of success – presumably (and mistakenly) confident in the belief that just a single reminder will do the job of luring clients back for a follow-up appointment.
 This lack of monitoring represents a major barrier to maximising client retention.
 If practice owners are unaware that a problem exists with their recall and reminder processes they see no reason to act.
 This has given rise to many practices who have taken no steps to address the issues created by poor recall effectiveness.

 The hard question is: What is your practice doing to address client retention?
 Do you have software that automates your time-consuming manual tasks?
 What are your processes for sending recalls and reminders?
 Are they automated?
 What are the frequencies you are sending at?
 How long do you continue to send reminders for if a client doesn’t rebook?
 Are you measuring your KPIs?
 If you are putting time, effort and expense into investing in client acquisition, it makes sound business sense to also put strategies in place to retain them.